chanceeakin/hunter-website/README.md

 ### calendar
 	clean up moment and/or information.
+	add regex for multi word events and replace spaces with dashes

 ### The Footer Needs
 	Social Media links
 	Contact information
+	add completed footer to other static pages

 ### testing
 	Mobile responsiveness check